gottacatchenall/ms_sampling_effort/manuscript.md

 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.
-These sampling constraints go on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance, and we only observe but a small fraction of the variance in species interactions in space and time [@Poisot2015SpeWhy].
+These sampling constraints go on to bias species interaction data: we only observe but a small fraction of the variance in species interactions in space and time, and these observations themselves reflect the distribution of abundance within communities.
+[@Poisot2015SpeWhy].
 Further sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno].
 These biases the data we. collect is noisy and likely contains many false-negatives.
 This has many